 This is an area that several organizations are exploring in hopes of developing best practices and industry standards.
-For example, the R2 standard from SERI is addressing the protection of data and providing guidelines for the screening of employees and the segregation of devices from various customers to ensure the devices and their data are fully protected.
+For example, the R2 standard from SERI (Sustainable Electronics Recycling International) is addressing the protection of data and providing guidelines for the screening of employees.
+It’s also developing guidance for the segregation of devices from various customers to ensure the devices and their data are fully protected.

 This new world of electronics provides enormous opportunities to help people lead more productive and informed lives.
 However, with all these advancements and conveniences we have come to enjoy and utilize, there are certainly many downsides.
 This is an exciting time to witness the recycling industry continue to respond and grow as a result of these new technologies.

 William “Billy” Johnson is the chief lobbyist at the Institute for Scrap Recycling Industries, Inc. (ISRI) in Washington, D.C.
 He works closely with ISRI members to formulate and advance proactive recycling policy strategies for a variety of issues, such as electronics recycling, trade promotion, transportation and recycling equipment tax policies.
 He can be contacted at email@example.com.